aws-samples/terraform-ssp-eks-patterns/examples/advanced/emr-on-eks/README.md

-# EMR on EKS with AMP and AMG
+# EMR on EKS Deployment and Test

 This example deploys the following resources